Radiative generation of chiral vector operators in $b\to s \nu\bar{\nu}$ transition: Introduction

+Motivated by these considerations, we employ a diagrammatic method to generate the complete set of one-loop topologies involving new scalars and fermions.
+We classify the minimal ultraviolet (UV) extensions capable of simultaneously generating both $\mathcal{O}_V^L$ and $\mathcal{O}_V^R$.
+To systematically navigate the multi-parameter space and explore how different coupling degeneracies govern the interference patterns in the decay rates, we define four representative flavor structures for the quark sector.
+By analyzing these specific arrangements, we quantitatively determine the maximum reach of these radiative contributions while ensuring compatibility with complementary flavor observables.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:classification}, we present the systematic classification of one-loop topologies and identify the UV extensions capable of generating the required effective operators.
-Section~\ref{sec:benchmark-model} introduces two minimal benchmark models derived from this classification for detailed study.
+Based on it, we select two minimal benchmark models for phenomenological study: one combines diagrams that independently generate $\mathcal{O}_V^R$ and $\mathcal{O}_V^L$; the other employs a single topology that produces both chiralities.
+Section~\ref{sec:benchmark-model} details these models.
 In Sec.~\ref{sec:Constraints}, we define the relevant observables and establish the constraints on the Wilson coefficients imposed by experimental data.
 The phenomenological analysis of these models is presented in Sec.~\ref{sec:Pheno}.
 Finally, we summarize our findings in Sec.~\ref{sec:Summary}, with technical details provided in the Appendices.